sourcegraph/sourcegraph-public-snapshot/internal/database/schema.md

 **enqueuer_user_id**: ID of the user who scheduled this index.
 Records with a non-NULL user ID are prioritised over the rest

 **execution_logs**: An array of [log entries](https://sourcegraph.com/github.com/sourcegraph/sourcegraph@3.23/-/blob/internal/workerutil/store.go#L48:6) (encoded as JSON) from the most recent execution.

-**outfile**: The path to the index file produced by the index command relative to the working directory.

 # Table "public.team_members"
 ```